 The US has never recovered from their humiliation nor the success of Putin in stabilising what looked in 1998 like a lost cause.
 Not only that he has restored some of Russia’s umph and is even able to stand up to the US once in a while when pushed.
 The list of US sanctions against Russia since 2014 reads like the memoirs of an angry school girl whose boyfriend slept with her best friend.
 4

-The US will never allow itself forgiveness for as they see it in Chicago School, for having spurned this chance to convert the prodigal son and for once and for all create a shining example of just why it is that Uncle Sam’s bible is the only one to be seen thumping.
+The US will never allow itself forgiveness, for as they see it in Chicago School, having spurned this chance to convert the prodigal son and for once and for all to create a shining example of just why it is that Uncle Sam’s bible is the only one to be seen thumping.

 Round two the starting bell.

 Not everyone gets a second crack of the whip and especially not in a geopolitical situation where one might be able one day; all going well this time, to rub the sinner’s nose in it: Enter Ukraine.

 By Xmas 1991,Ukraine’s independence had been recognised by nearly 70 countries including the US.
 It wasn’t until 2014 when a transcript of a tapped phone call emerged that the world began to realise just the extent of US interference in the affairs of Ukraine, but Americans will quite rightly point out that Russia sends aid into Eastern Ukraine regions to cultivate soft power and is believed to be behind the well-armed Russian separatists in that region who guard locals against attackers from Western Ukraine.
 We’ll return to this.